 The interesting thing is that "The Scarlet Ibis" seems to be the only work Hurst is known for.
 So, there is precious little reliable information on him, and not much in the way of critical material available on this story.
 His obituary says "he wrote a play and short stories, some of which were published in literary magazines," and most of which you'll have some trouble tracking down.
 If you want to read more of Hurst's work, you're probably out of luck unless you plan on doing some serious detective work.

-The most solid thing we have to go on in terms of biographical information is the brief bio published with this story in The Atlantic.
-Apparently Hurst first studied chemical engineering, and then later "studied singing at the Julliard School of Music in Rome."
+In fact, the most solid sources we have to go on in terms of biographical information are his obit and the brief bio published with this story in The Atlantic.
+Apparently, Hurst first studied chemical engineering, took a break for Army duty in WWII, and then later "studied singing at the Julliard School of Music in Rome."
 Hurst's career as an opera singer didn't pan out and he "settled down as a bank clerk at night and a writer by day."

 Here's a snippet of conversation from "The Scarlet Ibis":